luraess/parallel-gpu-workshop-JuliaCon21/README.md

 In this last part of the workshop, we will explore multi-XPU capabilities.
 This will enable our codes to run on multiple CPUs and GPUs in order to scale on modern multi-GPU nodes, clusters and supercomputers.
 Also, we will experiment with basic concepts of distributed memory computing approach using Julia's MPI wrapper [MPI.jl].
 In the proposed approach, each MPI process handles one CPU thread.
 In the MPI GPU case (multi-GPUs), each MPI process handles one GPU.
 The [Getting started](#getting-started) section contains useful information in the **Julia MPI** section to get you set up.

 ### Distributed memory and fake parallelisation
 As a first step, we will look at the [`diffusion_1D_2procs.jl`](scripts/diffusion_1D_2procs.jl) code that solves the linear diffusion equations using a "fake-parallelisation" approach.
-We split the calculation on two distinct left and right domains, wich requires left and right `H` arrays, `HL` and `HR`, respectively:
+We split the calculation on two distinct left and right domains, which requires left and right `H` arrays, `HL` and `HR`, respectively:
 ```julia
 # Compute physics locally
 HL[2:end-1] .= HL[2:end-1] + dt*λ*diff(diff(HL)/dx)/dx